Zesto Leto 1.5 preamp, Andros Deluxe phono, and Eros 300 mono power amps – part 2

 I left this well alone and only used the amps with the supplied JJ KT88’s.
 In fact, earlier experience with this brand and type using the Ayon Scorpio amplifier indicates that the JJ’s are indeed excellent tubes and I would personally not be motivated to experiment with this.
 Francois explained that the tubes are chosen for their wide availability and longevity.
 Different, and subjectively perhaps better, sound can be had by rolling the tubes but this is not recommended or supported.
 Finally, the amplifiers are well-protected and will switch off automatically in case of a short circuit or anything else that might be damaging to the amp.

-Francois did deliver ECC802S alternatives for the standard gold pin ECC82 (12AU7) gain stage tubes.
+Francois did deliver ECC802S alternatives (pictured above) for the standard gold pin ECC82 (12AU7) gain stage tubes.
 Early on in my assessments, I did give these a try on the power amps.
-These alternatives offer a slightly brighter balance with more explicit treble which might make for a better fit in some systems but as they do not come across to me as any more airy or refined than the standard tubes, I did not feel that they improved the overall presentation in my system and so I stuck with the default tubes.
+These alternatives offer a slightly brighter balance with a more explicit treble which might make for a better fit in some systems but as they do not come across to me as any more airy or refined than the standard tubes, I did not feel that they improved the overall presentation in my system and so I stuck with the default tubes.

 Zesto Leto 1.5 and Andros Deluxe on Artesania “Organic Line” Modular Rack